Customize the platform URL

 5. In the TTL field, select the default value (if that option is not available, enter 3,600 seconds).

-6. In the Target fields (sometimes Value, Host name, or Destination), enter app.360learning.com
+6. In the Target fields (or Value, Host name, or Destination), enter app.360learning.com

 • ⚠️ Don't enter "https://", "www", or any slash "/" in the field Target field.